Nutella ganache poured over chewy chocolate sugar cookies… this delicious and easy cookie recipe is sure to keep your stomach happy!

-Those of you who've been repulsed by the thought of eating a brown nut butter, let me assure you that you are missing out on one of the most decadent and creamy concoctions that your taste buds will ever experience.
-Besides being amazingly Yummilicious, it's also been called "Therapy in a jar", and those of you who've followed my story over the past several months know that I need all of the therapy I can get, so I certainly won't snub my nose at THIS form of it!
+Those of you who are repulsed at the thought of eating a brown nut butter, let me assure you that you are missing out on one of the most decadent and creamy concoctions that your taste buds will ever experience.
+Besides being amazingly yummi, it’s also been called “Therapy in a jar”, and those of you who’ve followed my story over the past several months know that I need all of the therapy I can get, so I certainly won’t snub my nose at this form of it!

-Nutella is a mixture of hazelnut butter that has been flavored with cocoa powder.
-It's definitely not low in calories or fat, but because it's made with skim milk, I'll continue to lie to myself and say that it's healthy.
+Nutella is a combination of hazelnut butter that has been flavored with cocoa powder.
+It’s definitely not low in calories or fat, but because it’s made with skim milk, I’ll continue to lie to myself and say that it’s healthy.
 You have my permission to do the same.
-You're welcome.
-J

-If you're up for a challenge, I suggest that you make a batch of these cookies, pour yourself a cup of coffee, tea, or tall glass of milk, find a cozy corner to relax and enjoy the moment in… and then try not to eat an entire plate full of these while you're there.
+If you’re up for a challenge, I suggest that you make a batch of these cookies, pour yourself a cup of coffee, tea, or tall glass of milk, find a cozy corner to relax and enjoy the moment in… and then try not to eat them all while you’re there.